 - I often spend hours walking around with a relatively heavy camera and telephoto lens around my neck.
 Recently, I developed neck pain which has been attributed to this.
 For me, the solution was to get hold of a camera slingstrap that goes across one shoulder.
 There are a number of makes and designs available and it is worth researching what's likely to suit you best to help prevent the issue arising in the first place.

 - A bottle of water (and maybe a sandwich!)

-What Camera settings do I normally use for Flight shots?
+What Camera settings do I Typically use for Flight shots?

-Typically, on a sunny day, my camera and 100mm-400mm lens will be initially set up as follows, although I vary the settings throughout my walk depending on the lighting conditions, time of day and the type of bird I'm shooting.
+There are no hard and fast rules as regards settings, but on a sunny day I'll leave the house with the camera set up as follows, although I obviously vary the settings throughout my walk depending on the lighting conditions, time of day and the type of bird I'm shooting.

 - 'M' setting (camera manual mode), which allows me to have control over what shutter speed, aperture and ISO to use

 - Usually Auto ISO, because this gives me more flexibility with shutter speed and aperture.